Evameijling/WetlandSemanticSegmentation/README.md

 ### Utilities:
 Scripts in `srs/utils` help manage files and evaluate satellite and mask files.
 ### Models:
 The `srs/models` directory contains model definitions used in the experiments.
+It includes the model with 4 encoder and 4 decoder blocks as explained in the paper, but also contains models with varying depths (both deeper and shallower) to test the effect of model depth on performance.
 ### Evaluation:
 Use the script in `srs/evaluation` to run inference on U-Net given the model weights.